Vraxo/BitwardenDecrypt/coalesce.md

         HandleSymmetricKeyDecryptionResult(result.Error, result.FullKey);

-        // At this point, symKey is guaranteed to be non-null if HandleSymmetricKeyDecryptionResult did not exit. secrets.GeneratedSymmetricKey = result.FullKey!;
+        // At this point, symKey is guaranteed to be non-null if HandleSymmetricKeyDecryptionResult did not throw. secrets.GeneratedSymmetricKey = result.FullKey!;
         secrets.GeneratedEncryptionKey = result.EncKey ?? [];
         secrets.GeneratedMacKey = result.MacKey ?? [];